Rohit-Yadav-47/Kynnovate/README.md

 ## 🌟 Overview

-**Kynnovate** is a comprehensive event management and discovery platform that bridges the gap between event organizers and attendees.
-By integrating advanced AI-driven features, real-time analytics, and a robust community engagement system, Kynnovate ensures that every event is a success and every attendee has a memorable experience.
+**Event Hub** is a comprehensive event management and discovery platform that bridges the gap between event organizers and attendees.
+By integrating advanced AI-driven features, real-time analytics, and a robust community engagement system, Event Hub ensures that every event is a success and every attendee has a memorable experience.

 ### Key Objectives